 Find Windows Installations at Risk

 If you do have one of the unsupported operating systems in your environment, as many do.
-This custom color-coded vulnerability audit can tell you in no time which devices have the remote desktop service running and which machines also need to be patched.
+Our color-coded BlueKeep Vulnerability Audit Report can tell you in no time which devices have the remote desktop service running and which machines also need to be patched.

 If you haven't already, start your free Lansweeper trial and get a list of all machines in your network that might be vulnerable to BlueKeep.